 CHAIRMAN: DR. KHALID BIN THANI AL THANI

-EDITOR-IN-CHIEF: DR. KHALID MUBARAK AL-SHAFI
+EDITOR-IN-CHIEF: PROF. KHALID MUBARAK AL-SHAFI

 Qatar